pongasoft/glu/docs/manual/src/main/sphinx/source/easy-production-setup.rst

 * edit the model (you just copied) ``models/glu-meta-model.json.groovy``:

-  * 1. copy/paste the section (keys) from the output of the previous command
+  1. copy/paste the section (keys) from the output of the previous command
-  * 2. change the various hosts to the hosts where you want to deploy the glu components
+  2. change the various hosts to the hosts where you want to deploy the glu components
-  * 3. pay attention to the ``mysqlHost`` section
+  3. pay attention to the ``mysqlHost`` section (check :ref:`console-configuration-database-mysql` for details for MySql)
-  * 4. pay attention to the ``installPath`` which is where the distributions will be installed
+  4. pay attention to the ``installPath`` which is where the distributions will be installed

 * generate the distributions::